Eeyore: Casting history

 Eeyore was voiced by Ralph Wright in the original featurettes, although Ron Feinberg filled in as his voice in the short film Winnie the Pooh Discovers the Seasons.
 Thurl Ravenscroft voiced him for Disneyland Records.
 Ron Gans took over the role for Welcome to Pooh Corner and was succeeded by Peter Cullen in The New Adventures of Winnie the Pooh through My Friends Tigger and Pooh.
 Although Cullen was still active when the film Winnie the Pooh was in production, Eeyore was voiced by Bud Luckey for the film.
 In reference to this, Cullen re-enacted a scene at BotCon to demonstrate a scene where his character Optimus Prime meets Eeyore; Cullen later returned to the role in the 2017 crossover with Doc McStuffins.
 Gregg Berger voiced Eeyore in video games from My Interactive Pooh to Kinect: Disneyland Adventures, plus The Many Adventures of Winnie the Pooh dark ride.
 Brad Garrett voices Eeyore in the 1990s video games Disney's Animated Storybook: Winnie the Pooh and the Honey Tree and Ready to Read with Pooh.
 Garrett reprised the role for the 2018 live-action film Christopher Robin and the animated film Ralph Breaks the Internet.
+In the 2023 short Once Upon a Studio, Eeyore was voiced by Jim Meskimen.
+In the 2024 The Simpsons Disney+ short (May the 12th Be with You) Chris Edgerly voiced Eeyore.

+Winnie-the-Pooh: Blood and Honey

+In the beginning of the 2023 horror film Winnie-the-Pooh: Blood and Honey, Eeyore was killed while the other animals were starving after Christopher Robin left for college.
+Eeyore's tail was used by Pooh to whip his victims.